 The year 2015 marked The Addiction’s first taste of tag team gold in ROH, as they defeated reDRagon for the ROH World Tag Team Championship in April.
 The successfully defended the championship until September, when they lost it in a three-way to The Kingdom at All-Star Extravaganza VII.
 The Addiction would make their way to NJPW, in November, to compete in the World Tag League 2015 tournament.
 In Block A, they finished with three wins and three losses, which prevented them from advancing.

-The Addiction started 2016 with a feud against Alex Shelley and Chris Sabin, collectively known as The Motor City Machine Guns.
+The Addiction started 2016 with a feud against The Motor City Machine Guns.
 At ROH/NJPW War of the Worlds, in May, The Addiction became two-time ROH World Tag Team Champions by defeating War Machine.
 For the next few months, The Addiction successfully defended the championship against teams such as Roppongi Vice and Silas Young and The Beer City Bruiser.
 In September, at All-Star Extravaganza VIII, The Addiction lost the championship in a Ladder War, which also included The Motor City Machine Guns, to The Young Bucks.

 2019 started strong for SoCal Uncensored as well, albeit in a different way.
-At All Elite Wrestling’s rally in January, with SoCal Uncensored present, it was announced that the stable in question would be joining AEW’s roster.
+At All Elite Wrestling’s rally in January, with SoCal Uncensored present, it was announced that the stable in question.
+Would they be joining AEW’s roster?
 Following a small bout of t-shirt shilling, Daniels proclaimed that they wanted to be part of the name “on the lips of the professional wrestling world.”
 SoCal Uncensored would appear at the Double or Nothing ticket announcement party the following month, where they hyped their Double or Nothing afterparty, SCU All Night.
-It was later announced that at Double or Nothing, to take place in May, SoCal Uncensored would square off in six-man tag team action against Oriental Wrestling Entertainment’s Cima and two partners that would be decided in a tag team tournament in the Shanghai-based organization.
+It was later announced that at Double or Nothing, to take place in May.
+SoCal Uncensored would square off in six-man tag team action against OWE’s CIMA and two partners that would be decided in a tag team tournament in the Shanghai-based organization.

 The party lifestyle and undeniable charisma of AEW Talent SoCal Uncensored shouldn’t fool new fans.
 Despite their fun-loving demeanors, they are nothing short of capable between the ropes.
 Between Daniels, Kazarian, and Sky, there is ample wrestling talent and experience that can’t be measured.
-They will serve as a few of the most experienced talents in AEW, not only in tag team contests but singles competition as well.
-Whether they’re united or apart, SoCal Uncensored will continue to wrestle at every location they’re sure to proclaim is the worst town they’ve ever been in.
+They will serve as a few of the most experienced talents in AEW.
+In not only in tag team contests but singles competition as well.
+Whether they’re united or apart, SoCal Uncensored will continue to wrestle at every location.
+They’re sure to proclaim is the worst town they’ve ever been in.
 This concludes this week’s AEW Talent Preview for SoCal Uncensored.